-During any given semester, majority of classrooms are occupied during all sessions each day.
+During any given semester, the majority of classrooms are occupied during all sessions each day.
 Consequently, classroom location preferences cannot always be accommodated.

-If your course requires use of the computer lab, please make an arrangement with your school's office at the beginning of the semester.
-Late request for computer lab reservations might not be accommodated.
+If your course requires use of the computer lab, please make arrangements with your School's office at the beginning of the semester.
+Late requests for computer lab reservations may not be accommodated.